jim11662418/4004-SBC/README.md

 <p align="center"><img src="/images/4004%20SBC%20CPU.png"/>
 <p align="center">4004 SBC CPU and Memory Schematic</p><br>

-The empty 24 pin socket shown in the in photo above optionally allows the use of a 4040 CPU in place of the 4004 CPU.
+The empty 24 pin socket shown in the photo above optionally allows the use of a 4040 CPU in place of the 4004 CPU.
 The 4004 CPU must be removed from its socket if the 4040 CPU is installed and vice-versa.
 <p align="center"><img src="/images/4040%20SBC%20CPU.png"/>
 <p align="center">4040 SBC CPU and Memory Schematic</p><br>